eloqdata/eloqsql/README.md

 ```

 ### 4. Set Up Storage Backend
-EloqSQL use s3 as storage backends.
-For testing, just deploy a s3 emulator.
+EloqSQL relies on S3-compatible object storage for durable data.
+In development you can emulate this by running [MinIO](https://min.io/).

-Download and start a MINIO instance:
+Download and start a MinIO instance:

 ```bash
 wget https://dl.min.io/server/minio/release/linux-amd64/minio